-To get into ketosis—where your body burns fat for fuel—you need to keep carbs very low and eat more fat.
+To get into ketosis (the metabolic state where your body burns fat for fuel instead of glucose) you keep carbs very low (usually 20-50 grams of net carbs per day) and eat more fat 1.
 Let me show you exactly how to calculate your personal macro targets.

 Standard Keto Macro Breakdown

-Most people on keto aim for this ratio:
+Most people on keto aim for this ratio 2:

 MacroPercent of Daily Calories